-Henry is the new kid at school, except he happens to be blue and furry and very tall.
+Henry is the new kid at school, and he is bullied because he happens to be blue and furry and very tall.
 Journey with Henry through his first few days of school where he makes some awesome new friends but also runs into some very mean bullies.
 Henry and his classmates struggle with not only their own self-doubts, but also bullying and rejection.
 Even the bullies struggle, who seem to have no heart at all.
 We all have fears.
 We all have a story.
 But if we try to understand one another, we might find that love and compassion can heal just about anything.

 Excerpt from the play: